ProfessionalEngineer23/Smart-Home-Panel/README.md

 ## Problem Statement and Motivation

 Many smart home lighting systems use PIR motion sensors, which mainly detect changes in infrared radiation caused by movement.
-This can be unreliable when a person is sitting still, for example while studying or working, because the system may incorrectly assume the room is empty and turn the lights off.
+This can be unreliable when a person is sitting still, for example while studying or working, because the system may incorrectly assume that the room is empty and turn the lights off.

 This project explores a more reliable room-monitoring system using mmWave human presence detection.
 Unlike PIR sensors, mmWave radar can detect small movements, including micro-movements from a stationary person.
 This makes it more suitable for presence-based lighting, room monitoring, and basic alarm features.

-The project also provided an opportunity to combine several areas of Computer Engineering, including embedded programming, PCB design, sensor communication, touchscreen UI development, MQTT communication, ThingsBoard dashboards, and Matter-over-Thread experimentation.
+The project also gave me the opportunity to explore and combine several technologies into one working embedded system.
+This included sensor integration, touchscreen UI development, web-based dashboards, MQTT communication, ThingsBoard rule chains, and *Matter-over-Thread experimentation.
+It was decided to keep main features within one Smart Panel device to stay realistic with the given time/ make the system easier to prototype.

 ---